ANG3L0/notes-bloggo/docs/travel journal/asia 2023/the_proposal.md

 That's it.

 So it isn't like a weekly or daily thing that they do private events.
-So my original concerns during the ideation phase were all valid.
+Thus, my original concerns during the ideation phase were all valid.

 For privacy reasons, I'll keep photos on my phone only and not post it here.